-Sultan Sikandar Lodi (reign: 1489-1517) is often credited as the founder of the city of Agra.
-Sikandar was the second and most powerful ruler of the Afghan Lodi dynasty of Delhi.
+Sultan Sikandar Lodi (reign: 1489-1517) is widely acknowledged as the founder of Agra.
+He was the second and most powerful ruler of the Afghan Lodi dynasty of Delhi.

-Here's the detailed account of Khwaja Nimatullah regarding the foundation of Agra:
+In 1505, Sikandar Lodi made Agra the capital.
+Here is a detailed account of Khwaja Nimatullah regarding the foundation of Agra:

-Abdullah adds that when Mahmud of Ghazni (reign: 998-1030) invaded Hindustan, it was totally ruined.
-This is wrong.
-In fact, it was prince Mahmud, a great-grandson of Mahmud of Ghazni, who had stormed the fort in 1080-81.
-Jahangir mentions this in his account of Agra:
+Abdullah also mentions that when Mahmud of Ghazni (reign: 998-1030) invaded Hindustan, Agra was completely ruined.
+However, in fact, it was prince Mahmud, a great-grandson of Mahmud of Ghazni, who stormed the Agra fort in 1080-81.
+Jahangir, in his account of Agra, confirms this fact.

 Mahmud's Invasion of Agra:

-To sum up, Sikandar Lodi conquered Agra and made it his capital.
-We may conclude that Sikandar Lodi was the founder of modern Agra.
-From Sikandar's son Ibrahim, Agra passed into the hands of Babur.
+To sum up, Sikandar Lodi conquered Agra and established it as his capital.
+Therefore, it can be concluded that Sikandar Lodi is the true founder of modern Agra.
+Subsequently, Agra came under the rule of Babur after being passed down from Sikandar's son, Ibrahim.

-Sikandra, the land of Akbar's tomb, is is another town built by Sikandar Lodi, near Agra.
-He also built a Baradari near Sikandra, which was converted into a tomb by the Mughals.
-It is believed to be the tomb of Mariam Zamani.
+Sikandar Lodi also built the city of Sikandra, located near Agra, which has gained fame as the final resting place of Akbar.
+The Baradari near Sikandra was later converted into a tomb by the Mughals.
+It is believed to be the burial site of Mariam Zamani.